mpsonntag/snippets/courses/teaching/Linux.md

         usermod -l new_username old_username

-- check the id of a user and the groups a user is assigned to:
+- check if a user exists by name, list the id of a user and the groups a user is assigned to

         id [username]